 As of 2018.2 release, p4d supports a p4 failover command that performs a failover to a standby replica (i.e. a replica with Services: field value set to standby or forwarding-standby).
-Such a replica performs a journalcopy replication of metadata, with a local pull thread to update its db. files.
+Such a replica performs a journalcopy replication of metadata, with a local pull thread to update its db.\ files.
+After the failover is complete, traffic must be redirected to the server machine where newly promoted standby server operates, e.g. with a DNS change (possibly automated with a post-failover trigger).